 To ensure there is (as far as possible) an equality of voting power / representation between the three Supporting Organisations, the GAC and At Large, with lesser but present power/representation for SSAC and RSSAC

+An alternative to the above representation was suggested: that the voting power / representation should be the same as that in the Board.

+The CCWG should discuss this matter.

 In our Second Public Comment report, we will set out the proposed mechanism or two alternatives, and if alternatives are proposed will explain the decision factors the community could consider before deciding which it prefers.

-6.5.2 Power: reject budget or strategy / operating plans
+6.5.2 Power: reconsider/reject budget or strategy / operating plans

-The critical matter we have to get right is the nature of this as a “veto” power – is it the ability of the ICANN community to stop the Budget or plan happening, or is it a reconsideration process with (or without) a limit to the number of times the matter can be blocked and sent back?
-The second option is more simply implemented across a wider range of mechanism options.

 The right to set budgets and strategic direction is a critical governance power for an organisation.
 By allocating resources and defining the goals to which they are directed, strategic/operating plans and budgets have a material impact on what ICANN does and how effectively it fulfils its role.